 By 1993 though, King had grown weary of the late hours, and the show moved to afternoons (Jim Bohannon inherited King's late-night slot).
 But it faltered there: King's personality didn't wear as well in the light of day; also, it was scheduled in the afternoon drive-time slot on the east coast, and stations didn't want to give up a chunk of commercial time - or their afternoon shows - to a network offering, even for a personality of King's stature.
 Ratings were disappointing, and after a year, King left Mutual and his radio-only show; WW1 would simulcast the audio portion of CNN's "Larry King Live."

 But there was more: in 1989, NBC's news and engineering operations in New York were moved to Arlington and combined with Mutual's.
 However, both networks' newscasts remained separate and distinct; while field reporters were shared, each network had different formats and anchors.
-That would not last.
-In 1992, further consolidation took place: newscasts were streamlined and took on similar formats.
+That would not last; in 1992, further consolidation took place: newscasts were streamlined and took on similar formats.
 The two networks aired their own newscasts between 6 a.m. and 10 p.m. eastern time weekdays.
 But overnights and on weekends, one newscast was produced each hour for use on both networks, the only differences being the recorded introductions, commercials and concluding network identifications.
 "Wide Weekend of Sports" was cancelled, along with NBC's "Weekend Sports"; both networks would share "The Scoreboard," a generic, one-minute hourly sportscast, seven each on Saturdays and Sundays.
 Many of Mutual's daily feature programs were also cancelled.